encode/uvicorn/docs/toolkit.md

 ## Installation

-The uvicorn tools are provided as a seperate package…
+The uvicorn tools are provided as a separate package…

 ```shell
 $ pip install uvitools